-The WAVE tool by Web Accessibility in Mind (WebAIM) is also an automated accessibility tool.
-WAVE helps web developers make their web content more accessible.
-The WAVE tool can be added as a Chrome extension through the Web Store.
+The WAVE Web Accessibility Evaluation Tool by Web Accessibility in Mind (WebAIM) is also an automated accessibility tool.
+WAVE helps content editors make their web content more accessible.
+The WAVE tool can be added as an extension to most browsers.
 The extension can check password-protected, dynamically generated, or sensitive web pages.
 The WAVE extension evaluates the rendered version of your page, locally displayed styles and dynamically generated content from scripts.

-Note: Once the WAVE tool has run, it is recommended users uncheck the HTML5 and ARIA checkbox, so it is easier to see the other details on the page.
-The templates use a lot of HTML5 and ARIA and it can be confusing to see all the icons.
+Note: Once the WAVE tool has run, it is recommended users uncheck the ARIA checkbox, so it is easier to review the main content on the page.
+The Drupal templates use a lot of ARIA and it can be confusing to see all the ARIA icons and associated text.

 Most accessibility issues are found by doing manual testing.
 Manual testing includes, but not limited to how a screen reader renders the page, navigating by keyboard, dynamic content updates, background image with text etc.

-Manual testing also involves using Job Access with Speech (JAWS) in Internet Explorer version 11 (IE 11) to make sure screen reader users have access to the content of a site and are provided the same information as sighted users.
+Manual testing also involves testing with Job Access with Speech (JAWS) to make sure screen reader users have access to the content of a site and are provided the same information as sighted users.
 See Using JAWS to Evaluate Web Accessibility for information on how to get started with JAWS.

-Even though the automatic accessibility tool will check to see if an image has alt text, it is up to the developer or content editor to make sure the alt attribute is meaningful to screen reader users.
+Even though the automatic accessibility tool will check to see if an image has alt text, it is up to the developer or content editor to make sure the alt attribute is a meaningful replacement.

-- If the image is within a link, it should provide information about the page it is linking too.
+- If the image is used as a link, it should provide information about the linked content.
 Example alt="CSU Long Beach" for the logo linked to the main home page.

 - Alt text should not include "image of", "link", or any other similar descriptive text.

 Text Only Images

 When images with text are necessary, place the text into alt text.
-If the image has more than a few words, the alt text must provide the main topic of the text and then the rest of the text must be added to the content below the image.
+If the image has more than a few words, the alt text may provide the main topic of the text and then the rest of the text must be added to the content page with the image.

 Charts and Graphs

 To learn more about alt text for Charts and Graphs, see Beyond Basic Alt Text - Charts, Maps, and Diagrams (equidox.co) or the HTML Standard 18.104.22.168.3 (whatwg.org)